16.8M Americans thrown out of work as economic toll rises

 For most, the virus causes mild to moderate symptoms like fever and cough.
 But for some, especially older adults and the infirm, it can cause pneumonia..
 More than 330,000 people have recovered.

-Perry reported from Wellington, New Zealand and Becatoros from Athens, Greece.
+Smith reported from Providence, Rhode Island.
+Rugaber reported from Washington.
+Villenueve reported from Albany, New York.
 Associated Press journalists around the world contributed.

-Follow AP news coverage of the coronavirus pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

 NewsChannel 9 iPhone App